vans10/Wayfair/README.md

 #  Wayfair Case Study: Evaluating the "Ships in Time" Guarantee

 This case study investigates the effectiveness of Wayfair's "Ships in Time" holiday campaign using A/B testing data from the 2016 Christmas season.
 The goal was to assess whether the delivery guarantee impacted customer behavior—specifically in terms of spending and order cancellations.
-Our analysis, powered by Tableau visualizations and cohort segmentation, helps quantify the campaign’s impact across visitor types and product categories.
+The analysis, powered by Tableau visualizations and cohort segmentation, helps quantify the campaign’s impact across visitor types and product categories.

  **Business Use Case**: Campaign performance analysis, revenue optimization, logistics management